Pocket Colposcope: Analysis of Bringing Elements of Referral Services to Community Care (2019-2020)

 In 2016-17, the team performed a global value chain analysis in order to identify leverage points to increase the likelihood of the device’s adoption in Peru.
 In 2017-18, team members focused on launching a community health provider program (including creating training programs and toolkits) to implement the Pocket Colposcope at the primary care setting in Peru.
 And, in 2018-2019, the team conducted an analysis of the clinical acceptability, policy implications and cost-effectiveness of bringing the device to community health providers in the region.

-This Bass Connections project team will partner with three Duke-affiliated community clinics in low-income settings in North Carolina to assess barriers to acceptance and implementation of the Pocket Colposcope from both the patient and provider perspectives.
-Team members will evaluate cost inputs necessary for implementing the device in a community health setting and use this information to determine how the Pocket Colposcope can be positioned for widespread scaling in a decentralized care model.
+Team members will evaluate cost inputs necessary for the implementation of the Pocket Colposcope with self-HPV testing in a community health setting.
+The team will use this information to determine how the Pocket Colposcope can be positioned for widespread scale-up in a decentralized care model.

 Summer 2019 – Spring 2020

-- Fall 2019: Responsible conduct of research, human subjects research and laboratory safety trainings (completed remotely before arrival on campus); overview of cervical cancer prevention and health care systems in domestic and global contexts; recap of the global value chain model and economic viability analysis generated by previous teams; overview of Pocket Colposcope and current framework of health policy creation and reform in the U.S.
+- Fall 2019: Responsible conduct of research, human subjects research and laboratory safety trainings (completed remotely before arrival on campus); overview of cervical cancer prevention and health care systems in global contexts; recap of the global value chain model and economic viability analysis generated by previous teams; overview of Pocket Colposcope and current framework of health policy creation and reform in Peru

-- Spring 2020: Field visits and interviews in Duke-affiliated community clinics; semi-structured interviews with stakeholders using interview guides; qualitative data translation; comprehensive review of policy literature; drafting of policy briefs
+- Spring 2020: Field visits and interviews in Peru; semi-structured interviews with stakeholders using interview guides; qualitative data translation; comprehensive review of policy literature; drafting of policy briefs

 This Team in the News